zeon256/zeon256/README.md

 - Prefered editor: Helix + Zellij or VSCode + Dance
 - Main OS: Arch Linux + MacOS (school/work)
 - Other programming languages: C++, TypeScript, Javascript, Java, Kotlin, C#, C, Python, Go
-- The acocunts in my website and here are the only accounts I have.
+- The accounts in my website and here are the only accounts I have.
 There have been attempts at [impersonation](https://www.reddit.com/user/zeon256/) and messages from those persons should be ignored

 ## Notable Projects